API Resources

 With OAuth, your API requests are considered anyonymous (only public data is returned) until you obtain an access token which permits you to make requests on behalf of a user.
 To obtain an access token, you redirect users to a special Disqus login page which asks users to grant your application access.
 OAuth needs to be enabled for your API key.

-Single sign-on authentication is only for SSO users (Pro and VIP accounts).
+Access to Single Sign-On (SSO) is available with a Business tier subscription.
+If you’d like to inquire about a Business subscription, please contact us here .
 It enables you to make API requests on behalf of an SSO user, given the correct SSO authenticate string.

 More instructions below.